scikit-build/scikit-build-core/docs/overrides.md

 will match top to bottom, overriding previous matches.

 If an override does not match, it's contents are ignored, including invalid options.
-Combined with the `if.version` override, this allows using overrides to support a range of scikit-build-core versions that added settings you want to use.
+Combined with the `if.scikit-build-version` override, this allows using overrides to support a range of scikit-build-core versions that added settings you want to use.